 By the now, the mountain side starts leveling back out and becomes far less steep.
 With the hardest parts of the hike behind us, our final waterfall on Crane Creek is immediately upstream – Deadfall Falls.

 You guessed it, Deadfall Falls has a very obvious reason for its namesake.
 Despite the pileup, I found it to be not only fitting but complimentary.
 It’s neatly cluttered to only one side of the drop and still leaves a good bit of the waterfall open for viewing!

 After Deadfalls Falls, Crane Creek takes ones more sliding drop right above it.

 After this, the creek basically levels out and takes the form of a calm stream.
 By now we were quite close to road and moseyed our way back to where we dropped a car off SC-107.
 But after that smashing creek walk, we were all hungry for a little more.
-With the exception of Everette, none of us had been to Miuka Falls, which is only a 1.25 mile hike from the Cherry Hill Recreation Area.
+With the exception of Everette, none of us had been to Miuka Falls, which is only a 1.25 mile hike from the south end of the Cherry Hill Recreation Area.

 Unanimously, we descended down the Winding Stairs Trail, from the recreation area.
 The gentle grade and wide open path was quite the contrast compared to the last couple hours of our day!
 Before we knew it, we heard the mighty 75-ft drop directly down a small spur trail off the main one.